 If you’re an avid Instagram user, chances are you’ve scrolled past some poems from Kaur’s Milk and Honey.
-Her debut collection of poetry and prose touches on universal themes like loss and love in a way that’s so honest and powerful, it makes you feel like she’s speaking directly to you.
-While this book isn’t technically new – it came out in 2014 – her follow-up collection, The Sun and Her Flowers, was just released, making now the perfect time to get acquainted with her work.
+Her debut collection of poetry and prose touches on universal themes like loss and love in a way that’s so honest and powerful.
+It makes you feel like she’s speaking directly to you.
+While this book isn’t new – it came out in 2014 – her follow-up collection, The Sun and Her Flowers, was just released.
+Making now the perfect time to get acquainted with her work.

 The Blinds by Adam Sternbergh

 Part thriller, Western, mystery, and part science fiction, Adam Sternbergh’s The Blinds bends all the genres for a truly original read.
 “Imagine a place populated by criminals,” reads the book’s description.
 That would be The Blinds a.k.a. the rural Texas town in which the novel is situated (and named after).
 When a murder and a suicide occur in quick succession, the town is thrown into chaos and its many dark secrets come to light.

 Saints and Misfits by S. K. Ali